K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 The application is clearly using some template engine to create the invoice documents which means it might be vulnerable to `Server Side Template Injection (SSTI)`.
 The thing is we need to find which template engine is being used.

-Using `Wappalyzer` I identify that the application is using `Flask` and I know that the commonly used template engines for Python are Jinja2, Mako, Genshi and Cheetah.
+Using `Wappalyzer` I identify that the application is using `Flask` and we know that the commonly used template engines for Python are Jinja2, Mako, Genshi and Cheetah.

 ![IClean wapplayzer](/images/HTB-IClean/wappalyzer.png)

+This [HackTricks](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection#jinja2-python) page has various payloads to test for SSTI and identify the specific template used.

 We confirm that `Jinja2` is being used by using the payload `{{config}}` which returns the server's configuration.
 Now we just need to find the right payload to execute our commands on the server.